modelica/VehicleInterfaces/README.md

 Browse the [Releases](../../releases) page in order to get access to older releases of the library.

 ## License
-Copyright &copy; 2005-2013, Dassault Syst&egrave;mes, DLR and Modelon

-Copyright &copy; 2013- Modelica Association
+Copyright &copy; 2005-2013, Dassault Systémes, DLR and Modelon Copyright &copy; 2013-2021, Modelica Association

 This Modelica package is free software and the use is completely at your own risk;
 it can be redistributed and/or modified under the terms of the [Modelica License 1.1](https://modelica.org/licenses/ModelicaLicense1.1).